-This grants program aims to reactivate public space through unique events and projects ranging from events, music projects, art installations or activations, lighting, seating, amenity, indigenous trails, games and community social gatherings to enhance connections.
+This grant program aims to reactivate public space through unique events and projects.
+Examples include events, music projects, art installations or activations, lighting, seating, amenity, indigenous trails, games and community social gatherings to enhance connections.

 We take the health of our community, staff and visitors seriously.
 We are working to keep our community safe during the COVID-19 outbreak and are closely monitoring the situation.